fyawil/BirBaro2/README.md

 # BirBaro2

-Workout App made with React Javascript.
+This is BirBaro version 2.

-It generates weekly workout schedule based on the user goals and availability.
+It generates a weekly workout schedule with illustrations based on the user goals and availability.